Introduction: Choosing the Right Specialist Matters

 Quality of Life Considerations

 Quality of life is one of the most important considerations when choosing a prostate cancer treatment.
 Radiation therapy can provide strong cancer control, but it may lead to gradual erectile dysfunction, urinary irritation, or bowel changes that develop over time.
 Robotic prostatectomy carries risks such as urinary leakage and erectile dysfunction, although many men experience significant recovery with time and targeted therapy.
-PEF Ablation is specifically designed to minimize both urinary and sexual side effects, which makes it an especially appealing option for younger men who want to preserve function while treating their cancer.

 How to Decide Which Specialist to See